persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 Great, it's loading so quickly!
 Wow!
 Except this would be a pretty boring blog post if the take away was "Just Use Spring".
 Look at the run time for this same spec, it's now taking almost an extra 40% of time!

 This is where it gets really interesting.
-We need to profile our specs themselves and see where the issues lay.
+We need to profile our specs themselves and see where the issues lie.

 ## How To Profile Running Specs